Brain-like Variational Inference

 Then why pursue a general theory at all?
 A unifying framework offers several advantages: it clarifies the design choices underlying successful models, explains why they work, and guides the development of new models.
 The recent \textit{Bayesian learning rule} (BLR; \cite{khan2023blr}) exemplifies this potential.
 It re-interprets a broad class of learning algorithms as instances of variational inference, optimized via natural gradient descent \cite{Amari1998NatGD} over approximate posteriors $q_{\blamb}$.
 By varying the form of $q_{\blamb}$ and the associated approximations, BLR not only recovers a wide range of algorithms---from SGD and Adam to Dropout---but, crucially, it also offers a principled recipe for designing new ones \cite{khan2023blr}.
 Thus, BLR transforms a post-hoc theoretical justification into a prescriptive framework for algorithm design.

-To summarize, the essential prescriptive choices are specifying $q_{\blamb}$ and deciding how to optimize the variational parameters, $\blamb$.
-In recent years, the machine learning community has largely embraced \textit{amortized inference} \cite{gershman2014amortized, kingma2014auto, rezende2014stochastic, amos2023tutorial, ganguly2023amortized}, where a neural network is trained to produce $\blamb$ in a single forward pass for each input sample.
+In variational inference, the prescriptive choices are specifying $q_{\blamb}$ and how to optimize the variational parameters, $\blamb$.
+The machine learning community has embraced \textit{amortized inference} \cite{gershman2014amortized, kingma2014auto, rezende2014stochastic, amos2023tutorial, ganguly2023amortized}, where a neural network is trained to produce $\blamb$ in a single forward pass for each input sample.
 In contrast, neuroscience models have traditionally favored \textit{iterative inference} methods \cite{rao1999predictive, rozell2008sparse}, which align more naturally with the recurrent \cite{lamme2000distinct, kietzmann2019recurrence, kar2019evidence, Bergen20Going, shi2023rapid} and adaptive \cite{kohn2007visual, fischer2014serial, cicchini2024serial, freyd1984representational, de2018expectations} processing observed in cortical circuits (but see \textcite{gershman2014amortized} for a counterpoint).
 Despite this fundamental divide in methodology, systematic comparisons between iterative and amortized inference variants remain scarce, particularly when evaluated against biologically relevant metrics.